-Central to our three disciplines is the quest to understand ourselves and our world.
-Philosophers examine profound questions about the nature of reality, knowledge, and ethics.
-Religion scholars explore the beliefs and practices of sacred traditions.
-Classicists study Greek and Roman civilizations and their relevance to modern life.
-All of our programs shape graduates with the intellectual agility to reason critically, think ethically, and argue persuasively—and apply these skills in a fluid and complex world.
+Our three disciplines focus on understanding ourselves and the world.
+Philosophers use logical reasoning and ethical theory to ask and answer wide-ranging questions about the nature of reality, knowledge, and ethics.
+Religion scholars analyze the beliefs and practices of sacred traditions.
+Classicists reveal the relevance of Greek and Roman civilizations for today’s world.
+Our programs shape graduates with the intellectual agility to reason critically, think ethically, and argue persuasively, applying these skills in a dynamic and fast-changing world.

 Study how and why society makes collective decisions, from the halls of legislatures and parliaments to the frontlines of electoral campaigns and international relations.
 Our students develop a deep knowledge of political theories and institutions, in the U.S. and around the world, while mastering the work of the political scientist.
 Our curriculum places strong emphasis on research, data analysis, and the formulation of clear and convincing evidence-based argument, a skillset valued across political spheres—and beyond.